Polio virus strain in Syria confirmed as being from Pakistan - WHO

 The WHO says it is unlikely that adults, who generally have higher immunity, carried the virus into Syria and that its mode of transmission will probably never be known.

-Syria's immunization rates have plummeted from more than 90 percent before the conflict to around 68 percent.
+Syria's immunisation rates have plummeted from more than 90 percent before the conflict to around 68 percent.
 Polio mainly affects children under five and cannot be cured, only prevented.

-"All the children (paralyzed) are under two years old, so they were all born after immunization services fell apart," Bari told Reuters.
+"All the children (paralysed) are under two years old, so they were all born after immunisation services fell apart," Bari told Reuters.
 "No doubt the outbreak will be large."

 Children living in unsanitary conditions are especially vulnerable to the virus, which spreads via faecal-oral transmission and contaminated food and water.

-More than 20 million children, including 1.6 million in Syria, are to be vaccinated in Syria and neighboring countries over the next six months, U.N. agencies said last week.
+More than 20 million children, including 1.6 million in Syria, are to be vaccinated in Syria and neighbouring countries over the next six months, U.N. agencies said last week.

 (Reporting by Stephanie Nebehay; editing by Andrew Roche)